What Is Audio Mastering?

 Audio mastering is the final and last step in the process of creating that perfect sound that we so often hear everywhere.
-While to us mere mortals, it may only be seen as a complex post-production behind-the-scenes step, the actual process of mastering audio is a lot more interesting and intriguing than it sounds.
-Simply put, audio mastering is the process of taking a mix and preparing it for distribution, but as we all know, nothing is as simple as it seems and there are many factors that feature in audio mastering.
+While to us mere mortals, it may only be seen as a complex audio post-production behind-the-scenes step, the actual process of mastering audio is a lot more interesting and intriguing than it sounds.
+Simply put, audio mastering is the process of taking a mixed song and preparing it for a distribution, but as we all know, nothing is as simple as it seems and there are many factors that feature in audio mastering process.

 And if 1948 was not exciting enough for the music industry, Columbia records also introduced the Long Play (PL) Vinyl record that same year, which meant that each vinyl could play for more than 20 minutes per side compared to less than 5 minutes per side previously.

 As the entire record industry was quick to move with the emerging technology everyone soon adopted recording on tape as a new industry standard and a separate engineer was needed to transform the tapes to a master.

 The Mastering engineer (or transcription/transfer engineer at the time) was given the difficult task of preparing master discs from the tapes they were given by the recording studio from the recording sessions.
 Since the belief at the time was that the tape-to-disk transfer was a technical step, many industry professionals had the view that a mastering engineer had to simply replicate the sound on the tape and was not allowed to use any creativity or artistic license during the mastering process.

 During the pop music boom from 1950’s to 1980’s, process of music mastering became seen as a highly priced skill allowing the mastering engineer to use creativity and more freedom as it was found that by making simple adjustments to the equalisation (amplitude of sound at different frequency bands) prior to the cutting of the master, the record would sound much better.